jundalisay/sp/content/en/superphysics/principles/definitions.md

  <!-- (usually simple and obvious).
 It's essentially a consequence of the proven theorem without requiring further proof. -->

 ## Material Superphysics Definitions

 Word | Acronym | Meaning
 --- | --- | ---
-Flux | going in and out of a hole; a vortex without rotation [Charge](/material/charges) | Rotation direction of that particle Gravitational Signature | | the unique code or idea that is the basis for the discrete entity.
+Flux | going in and out of a hole; a vortex without rotation Friction | the reduced volume of space particles (qosts) that flow between bodies [Charge](/material/charges) | Rotation direction of that particle Gravitational Signature | | the unique code or idea that is the basis for the discrete entity.
 In a living body, this manifests as its DNA
 [Magnetic Field](/material/principles/part-3/chapter-03c/) | The flow of virtual photons around that hole